Facilitating productive co-working spaces with flame

 With this rise in the number of coworking spaces, comes increased competition between them.
 The freelancers and small businesses that use them are looking for modern, creative and appealing office environments.
 But how can landlords ensure they’re providing the right kinds of spaces to lure users in?

 Cool coworking spaces

-Some of the coolest coworking spaces in London offer more than just free meeting rooms and coffee.
+coolest coworking spaces in London offer more than just free meeting rooms and coffee.
 They offer sustainable collaborative spaces with design elements which foster productivity and inspire creativity.
 Flame technology gives landlords another aesthetic aspect to enhance these spaces, beyond funky wallpaper and modern furniture.

 The benefits of a flame installation are many.
 Not only can they add calm and luxuriousness to a space, but modern flame technology can also be used to add a dramatic element to an office.
 They can even be used as ‘room dividers’ to create more intimate and cosy areas.

 But how can landlords achieve this given the prevailing attitudes towards pollution and improving air quality, especially in London, with the changing legislation around the use of open flames in commercial spaces?

 Electric flame technology provides all the aesthetic benefits of an open fire without sustainability concerns or worries around safety, cost-efficiency and maintenance.
 And it is safe, cool to the touch and 100% energy efficient at the point of use.
 Modern installations mimic real flame so effectively that they are frequently believed to be ‘real fires’.